 Female ejaculation is when a female’s urethra expels fluid during sex.
-It can happen when a female becomes sexually aroused, but there is not necessarily an association with having an orgasm.
+It can happen during arousal, but there is not necessarily an association with having an orgasm.

 In this article, we look at the current thinking on the mechanisms, purpose, and frequency of female ejaculation.

-- Ejaculate fluid.
 This type more closely resembles male semen.
 It is typically thick and appears milky.
+The paraurethral glands

 Analysis has shown that the fluid contains prostatic acid phosphatase (PSA).
 PSA is an enzyme present in male semen that helps sperm motility.

-In addition, female ejaculate usually contains fructose, which is a form of sugar.
-Fructose is also generally present in male semen where it acts as an energy source for sperm.
+In addition, female ejaculate usually contains fructose, a form of sugar.
+Fructose is also generally present in male semen, where it acts as an energy source for sperm.

-Some experts believe that all women experience ejaculation, but that many do not notice.
+Some people may secrete fluid during arousal without noticing.
 It is possible that they are not aware of it because the fluid can flow backward into the bladder rather than leaving the body.

-What is known is that the experience of female ejaculation, including the feeling, triggers, and amount of ejaculate, varies considerably from person to person.
+What is known is that the experience of female ejaculation, including the feeling, triggers, and amount of ejaculation, varies considerably from person to person.

 There is no evidence that female ejaculation has any health benefits.
 However, research has found sex itself to offer several benefits.